wha61/CShell/README.md

 ## Makefile

 Compile:

 	make all

 Delete compiled file：

 	make clean

 ## Disclaimer

 A Linux/Unix environment is required to run this program successfully as it uses the Linux/Unix system calls to run certain functions.
-Windows users can run this program through [WSL]
+Windows users can run this program through WSL/